 Pr.
-P. Lenain

-Credits: 3 ECTS
+P. Lenain Volume: 24 hours Credits: 4 ECTS

 ECUE 2: INTERNATIONAL ECONOMICS

 Get the students familiar with the economist's vision of international relations, in the fields of trade in goods and services, migration and foreign investments.
 The students will have to acquire (or review, for the ones who have already graduated in economics), the basic concepts which lie behind the experts' treatment of international economic policy and globalization.
 In all parts of the course, theories and empirics are addressed.